jeffpar/pcjs.v1/blog/2015/04/16/README.md

 	mov     cr0,eax         ; 0000F4A4  0F2200
 	jmp     0x28:xf4ac      ; 0000F4A7  EAACF42800

-The JMP instruction will invariably fault, because the GDT is located in memory that cannot be accessed when A20 is disabled.

-The code at F498 is not called from any other place.
-It can only be reached by running the preceding code which, among other things, disables A20.
-And there's only one branch between that code and the code that enters protected-mode that could possibly make any difference:

-	test    word [cs:si],0x0f00 ; 0000F48A  2EF704000F
-	jz      xf494               ; 0000F48F  7403

-But the high byte of the word at [cs:si] (part of Compaq's Built-In Memory table) is initialized earlier with a value from AL that was first masked with 0xF0:

-	;;
-	;; Isolate the base memory settings in bits 5-4 (00=640Kb, 10=512Kb, 11=256Kb)
-	;;
-	and     al,0xf0         ; 000085D7  24F0  '$.'

-	;;
-	;; Update [bim_table_offset]+1 (eg, %FF7FB7) with base memory settings
-	;;
-	mov     [es:di+0x1],al  ; 000085D9  26884501  '&.E.'

-and I'm not aware of any intervening code that could have altered that byte, so it's not clear how the high byte of the word at [cs:si] would ever contain any set bits that coincide with 0x0F.

-I've worked around this problem for now by changing how PCjs manages the A20 line.
-All A20 changes now go through the CPU component, instead of directly to the Bus component, giving the CPU first crack at any changes to A20.
-If the CPU is in real-mode, it simply passes the A20 request on to the Bus.
-However, if the CPU is in protected-mode, it maintains the requested "logical" A20 state, but ensures that the "physical" state of A20 is always enabled.
-In short, it is no longer possible for the CPU to be in protected-mode AND for the A20 line to be disabled; when one is enabled, the other is enabled as well.
+Before fully understanding the DeskPro's unusual A20 management, PCjs worked around it by redirecting all A20 changes from the Bus component to the CPU component, giving the CPU first crack at any changes to A20.
+If the CPU was in real-mode, it would simply pass the A20 request on to the Bus.
+However, if the CPU was in protected-mode, it would maintain the requested "logical" A20 state but ensure that the "physical" state of A20 was always enabled.
+In short, it was no longer possible for the CPU to be in protected-mode AND for the A20 line to be disabled;

-That's obviously NOT how the actual hardware works, but it does have the advantage of avoiding strange bugs involving the A20 line in protected-mode -- including this "bug" in the Compaq DeskPro 386 ROM BIOS.
+when one was enabled, the other was enabled as well.

+I'm in the process of replacing that work-around with a much more compatible change, at least on 32-bit bus configurations, which involves changing the physical address map for the 2nd megabyte to match that of the 1st megabyte whenever A20 is disabled.
+I could probably get away with remapping only the first 64Kb of the 2nd megabyte, but until I'm actually able to run some tests on a real DeskPro 386, I'm going to assume Compaq's A20 implementation affected the entire 2nd megabyte.

 Here's my Compaq DeskPro 386/16 PCjs test configuration.
-Set a breakpoint at F000:F498 ("bp f000:f498") in the Debugger panel and see what *you* think.
-Use the "rp" command to see all registers, including the current base and limit values loaded into the segment registers.
+Set a breakpoint at F000:F498 ("bp f000:f498") in the Debugger panel to see the above code in action.
+When the machine is operating in real-mode, you can use the "rp" command to dump all the registers, including the current base and limit values loaded into the segment registers.

 [Embedded DeskPro 386](/devices/pc/machine/compaq/deskpro386/ega/2048kb/machine.xml "PCjs:deskpro386-ega-2048k::uncompiled:debugger")

 *[@jeffpar](http://twitter.com/jeffpar)*
-*April 16, 2015*
+*April 16-19, 2015*